SeriousOldMan/Simulator-Controller/Docs/Updates.md

   - A lot of new plugin parameters has been introduced for the ["Race Strategist"](https://github.com/SeriousOldMan/Simulator-Controller/wiki/Plugins-&-Modes#plugin-race-strategist) and the ["Race Engineer"](https://github.com/SeriousOldMan/Simulator-Controller/wiki/Plugins-&-Modes#plugin-race-engineer) plugin and most of the present parameters have been renamed.
 The renaming will be handled by the automated update procedure, but you might want to take a look at the documentation and integrate the new functions into your Controller configuration.
   - All these new actions may also be used in the configuration for the ["Pitstop" modes](https://github.com/SeriousOldMan/Simulator-Controller/wiki/Plugins-&-Modes#mode-pitstop) of all the simulator plugins or for the new ["Assistant" modes}(https://github.com/SeriousOldMan/Simulator-Controller/wiki/Plugins-&-Modes#mode-assistant), which have been introduced with this release.
 You may want to adjust the [controller automation rules](https://github.com/SeriousOldMan/Simulator-Controller/wiki/Using-Simulator-Controller#configuration-of-the-controller-mode-automation), if you use these new modes, so that they are automatically activated during a race or practice session.
-  - Furthermore, the "Accept" and "Reject" commands of the "Race Engineer" and "Race Strategist" and of the "Pitstop" modes of all simulation game plugins will now trigger the answer for the currently focused race assistant.
+  - Furthermore, the "Accept" and "Reject" commands of the "Race Engineer" and "Race Strategist" and of the "Pitstop" modes of all simulation game plugins will now trigger the answer for the currently focused Race Assistant.
 Nothing to do here, but you should be aware of this new behaviour.
   - New images for the repair options in the *RaceRoom Racing Experience* Pitstop MFD have been introduced.
 If you created your own images for your local screen resolution and language choice, you need to images for the new options as well ("Bodywork Damage", "Bodywork Damage Selected", "Rear Damage" and "Rear Damage Selected").

 ***